InverseThree/proj-scripts/README.md

 Exactly two of us are knights/knaves. (not available for floors w/ only 2 npcs)<br/>
 Only a knight/knave would say P's a knight/knave.<br/>
 Either I'm/P's a knight/knave or Q's a knight/knave, but not both.<br/>
-Neither I/P nor Q is a knight/knave.<br/>
+Neither I/P nor Q are knights/knaves.<br/>
 I/P and Q have the same/different role.<br/>
 P's a knight/knave when Q's a knight/knave.
 ##### hard pool